Free Buyers Guide

 Myth #1 – You Only Need Microinverters If You Have Shading Issues

-Microinverters have a clear advantage in shaded conditions compared to string and hybrid inverter systems.
-They optimize the power production of each panel, ensuring maximum energy from the entire array.
+Microinverters have a clear advantage in shaded conditions compared to string inverter systems.
+They optimise the power production of each panel, ensuring maximum energy from the entire array.
 If one panel is shaded or partially shaded, only that specific panel is affected, unlike string or central inverters where shading on one panel impacts the efficiency of the entire system.

 The benefits of microinverters extend beyond shading.
 Various factors, like panel mismatch, degradation, electrical issues, and other external factors like soiling, can impact the overall performance of a solar array.